ancientlives/ancientlives.github.io/_posts/2015-01-23-jekyll-data.md

 <a id="intro"></a>
 ##### Introduction
-Jekyll accespts custom data, which is accessed via the *Liquid* template engine.
+Jekyll accepts custom data, which is accessed via the *Liquid* template engine.
 It supports loading data from *YAML*, *JSON*, and *CSV* files, which are stored in `_data` directory.

 *NB:* *CSV* files must contain a header row.